tttyuntian/multimodal_llm_pretraining/README.md

 You can add models via [`src/models/__init__.py`](./src/models/__init__.py) and GPUs via [`src/gpus.py`](./src/gpus.py).
 These should automatically populate in the CLI commands.
 You should run `pyright` to check for any missing implementations.
 You should then sanity check simple settings (run `--methods naive` and `--methods free-lunch` in our [benchmark](#run-our-benchmark-on-your-model--hardware)).

 ## Miscellaneous

+> [!NOTE]
+> This repository is written as an abstraction over the [Transformers](https://github.com/huggingface/transformers) and [PyTorch](https://github.com/pytorch/pytorch) libraries (currently pinned to `transformers==4.42.3` and `torch==2.3.1`).
+We automatically handle all dependencies, multi-node/GPU environments, and experiment caching/execution (with SLURM support).
+Our codebase should also be easy to extend for new GPUs and models.
+We plan to continually update this repository with new features.
+We provide all [artifacts](#artifacts) from our survey and experiments (pinned to previous revisions of our repository/paper).

 ### Caching